solidstate-network/hardhat-template/README.md

 ### Documentation

-A documentation site is output on contract compilation to the `docgen` directory.
-It can also be generated manually:
+A static documentation site can be generated using `hardhat-docgen`:

 ```bash
 yarn run hardhat docgen